Osage Nation: Natural resources and headrights

 Before having a vote within the tribe on the question of allotment, the Osage demanded that the government purge their tribal rolls of people who were not legally Osage.
 The Indian agent had been adding names of persons who were not approved by the tribe, and the Osage submitted a list of more than 400 persons to be investigated.
 Because the government removed few of the fraudulent people, the Osage had to share their land and oil rights with people who did not belong.
-But, the Osage had negotiated keeping communal control of the mineral rights.
+The Osage had negotiated keeping communal control of the mineral rights.

 The act stated that all persons listed on tribal rolls prior to January 1, 1906 or born before July 1907 (allottees) would be allocated a share of the reservation's subsurface natural resources, regardless of blood quantum.
-The headright could be inherited by legal heirs.
+The Osage headright could be inherited by legal heirs.
 This communal claim to mineral resources was due to expire in 1926.
 After that, individual landowners would control the mineral rights to their plots.
 This provision heightened the pressure for those whites who were eager to gain control of Osage lands before the deadline.

 Although the Osage Allotment Act protected the tribe's mineral rights for two decades, any adult "of a sound mind" could sell surface land.
-In the time between 1907 and 1923, Osage individuals sold or leased thousands of acres to non-Indians of formerly restricted land.
+Between 1907 and 1923, Osage individuals sold or leased thousands of acres to non-Indians of formerly restricted land.
 At the time, many Osage did not understand the value of such contracts and often were taken advantage of by unscrupulous businessmen, con artists, and others trying to grab part of their wealth.
 Non-Native Americans also tried to cash in on the new Osage wealth by marrying into families with headrights.

 Osage Indian murders

-Alarmed about the way the Osage were using their wealth, in 1921 the U.S. Congress passed a law requiring any Osage of half or more Indian ancestry to be appointed a guardian until proving "competency".
+In 1921, the U.S. Congress passed a law requiring any Osage of half or more Indian ancestry to be appointed a guardian until proving "competency".
 Minors with less than half Osage ancestry were required to have guardians appointed, even if their parents were living.
-This system was not administered by federal courts; rather, local courts appointed guardians from among white attorneys and businessmen.
+This system was not administered by federal courts.
+Local courts appointed guardians from among white attorneys and businessmen.
 By law, the guardians provided a $4,000 annual allowance to their charges, but initially the government required little record keeping of how they invested the difference.
-Royalties to persons holding headrights were much higher: $11,000–12,000 per year during the period 1922–1925.
+Royalties to persons holding Osage headrights were much higher: $11,000–12,000 per year during the period 1922–1925.
 Guardians were permitted to collect $200–1,000 per year, and the attorney involved could collect $200 per year, which was withdrawn from each Osage's income.
 Some attorneys served as guardians and did so for four Osage at once, allowing them to collect $4,800 per year.